giantmonkey/korona-cloud-client/gem/docs/LanguagesApi.md

 ## update_language

-> update_language(korona_account_id, language_id, body)
+> update_language(korona_account_id, language_id, language)

-updates the single language

-if [number] is set, the number of the object will change and the resource location as well
+updates the single language; if [number] is set, the number of the object will change and the resource location as well

 ### Examples